This post originally appeared on VICE UK.

-It was a typical Kentish day: bleak, grey, chilly.
+It was a typical day in Southeast England: bleak, grey, chilly.
 From the train window, the rain in the distance made the clouds look as if they were being scraped down from the sky, like a painter does with a palette knife.
 It was nice to get a glimpse of the green pastoral country, but also made me think: 'I'm going to a place which facilitates the destruction of this natural land, of all natural land.
 I am going to sit in machines of arable doom, machines that help demolish ecosystems in the rain forests, crushing the tiny skulls of poor exotic birds.'
 The smiley yellow Diggerland logo suddenly seemed a lot more sinister.

 My train crept under a bridge, and the Eurostar whipped overhead, filled with people bound for Paris and Brussels.
-They were going on continental adventures, to eat foods without gravy on, to experience the excitement of hearing a language that's incomprehensible and doesn't have "cunt" as every other word.
+They were going on continental adventures, to eat foods without gravy, to experience the excitement of hearing a language that's incomprehensible and doesn't have "cunt" as every other word.
 Basically what I'm getting at is they weren't going to Diggerland and I felt sorry for them.

 It was spitting rain on arrival but walking in, even the shit weather couldn't ruin the magic.
-Diggerland was – is – beautiful.
+Diggerland was—is—beautiful.
 In front of me was a giant JCB with a huge bucket on a mound.
 The bucket was filled with seats and the operator had raised it in the air and was spinning people around in it.
-This ride is called the "Spindizzy".
+This ride is called the "Spindizzy."
 To my right was a greasy spoon-type restaurant called The Dig Inn.
 It had a large sign in the window saying: "We now sell BEER and WINE."
 It was as if this place had been specially built for me without my knowledge.

 I went inside and ordered a fry-up and a bottle of Stella from a friendly woman called Ozlam.
 I went to get some cutlery and condiments and what did they have?
 Fucking Encona West Indian hot pepper sauce.
 The choice of pepper sauce for every Caribbean and non-Caribbean I've met, apart from those Tropical Sun traitors.
 What the fuck was it doing at The Dig Inn?
 I poured it on my beans and wondered how a place so perfect could exist in Strood.